 Retirement plans.
 If you haven’t already started saving for retirement, now’s the time to do it.
 One great way to do so is through your employer’s 401(k) or 403(b).
 Your contributions will be pre-tax (in most cases), which lowers your taxable income which lets you save on taxes.

-Save as much as you can and make sure you meet the company’s matching amount (if it’s offered).
+It's a good idea to save as much as you can and making sure you meet the company’s matching amount (if it’s offered).

 Flexible spending accounts.
 Ask about the availability of flexible spending accounts and/or health savings accounts.
 You may qualify for these tax advantaged vehicles under two or more different employers’ plans.
 Check with your employer for the latest contribution limits.

 Life insurance provides a generally income tax-free lump sum to your survivors in the event of your death.1 You should consider getting a life insurance plan that reflects the income that would be lost if you were no longer here.